newtownradio/watch-social-platform/README.md

 2. Sign in with your Apple ID
 3. Go to "Security" → "App-Specific Passwords"
 4. Click "Generate Password"
-5. Name it "BasedlyAI GitHub Actions"
+5. Name it "Watch GitHub Actions"
 6. Copy the generated password

 ## Build Process: